reasonml/reasonml.github.io/docs/fast-pipe.md

 ## Pipe Into Variants

-There are good justifications on why a variant's contructors are not function calls.
-Though it's a bit inconvenient practically still.
-For example, it'd be nice to be able to
-Variant constructors not being functions are sometimes a bit inconvenient.
-We've piggy-backed on top of fast pipe to make this work:
+A variant's constructors, like `Some` or `Student`, look like functions, but unfortunately aren't, due to historical reasons.
+Sometime, it'd still be nice to be able to use them as functions.
+Fast pipe takes the occasion to enable that for you!

 ```reason
 let result = name->preprocess->Some